Breakfast in London, dinner in Barcelona

 You can adjust transfer time

-By default the system allows the minimum time to change trains, whether changing into a local train that runs every 30 minutes or into a sleeper train which you can't afford to miss.
-It won't suggest impossible connections, it always allows enough time to walk from one train to the other if the first train is on time, but it doesn't take into account the possibility of the first train running late.
+By default the system allows the minimum time to change trains, whether you're changing into a local train that runs every 30 minutes or into a sleeper train which you can't afford to miss.
+It won't suggest impossible connections, it always allows enough time to walk from one train to the other if the first train is on time.
+But it doesn't allow for delays and doesn't make the risk management decisions which a savvy traveller should.

-On a through ticket you're legally entitled to later onward travel if a delay means a missed connection (more info on that here), but with separate train-specific tickets the risk is yours so I'd allow more than the minimum, see more about how long to allow for connections here.
+On a through ticket you're legally entitled to later onward travel if a delay means a missed connection (more info on that here), but with separate train-specific tickets the risk is yours so I'd allow more than the minimum, see more about how long to allow for connections.

 -